junxit/us-congress-bills-116/bill.md

 ## § 7.
 Transparency and reporting to Congress

-- **(a)** *In general* Not later than one year after the date of the enactment of this Act, and every 180 days thereafter until each activity initiated pursuant to the authorities under this Act has concluded, the Administrator of the United States Agency for International Development, in coordination with the Secretary of State, shall submit to the appropriate congressional committees a report describing—
+- **(a)** *In general* Not later than 1 year after the date of the enactment of this Act, and biennially thereafter for 10 years until each activity initiated pursuant to the authorities under this Act has concluded, the Administrator of the United States Agency for International Development, in coordination with the Secretary of State, shall submit to the appropriate congressional committees a report describing—
   - **(1)** the activities initiated under the authorities provided in this Act; and
   - **(2)** the manner and extent to which such activities are monitored and evaluated, in accordance with section 5(e).
 - **(b)** *Availability* The report required by subsection (a) shall be made available on a text-based, searchable, and publicly available website of the United States Agency for International Development.